KygekDev/default-textures/README.md

 If you want to use `https://github.com/KygekDev/default-textures/blob/master/textures/items/arrow.png`, you should use `textures/items/arrow` in your plugin config/script.

+## Older Textures

+If you want to browse an older version of the Minecraft Bedrock default vanilla textures, select the Minecraft version you want to browse in [GitHub Tags](https://github.com/KygekDev/default-textures/tags).

+**NOTE:** Textures only available starting from Minecraft Bedrock version 1.16.x.

 ## Additional Notes

 - The resource pack is always downloaded from the [official download link](https://aka.ms/resourcepacktemplate) from Microsoft.